Contents

 First Impressions

-I’ve owned Sigma lenses before when I used to shoot on Nikon, so I already had a bit of trust that Sigma would deliver another decent lens.
+I’ve owned Sigma lenses before, when I used to shoot on Nikon, so I already had some trust that Sigma would deliver another decent lens.
 The Sigma 56mm is small and light, and although it’s got an excellent build quality, it doesn’t feel as solid as the Fujifilm lenses I’m used to.
-It also has a matt finish, which doesn’t look as nice at home on the front of my Fuji, but I can accept that, given it’s got the classic finish of a Sigma lens.
+It also has a matte finish, which doesn’t look as nice on the front of my Fuji, but I can accept that, given it’s got the classic finish of a Sigma lens.

-The other noticeable thing is the missing aperture ring.
-Fujifilm X Series cameras are known for their classic look and feel, and something I now really like about the Fujifilm lenses is the aperture rings.
+The other noticeable thing is the absence of an aperture ring.
+Fujifilm X Series cameras are known for their classic look and feel, and one thing I now really like about Fujifilm lenses is the aperture rings.
 I rarely shoot in any mode other than aperture priority and almost always at the widest possible aperture.

 Hence, I rely on the aperture ring to tell me the lens is at its widest without having to check anything other than feeling it can’t rotate any further.
 With the Sigma, I have to use the rear command dial.
 It’s not a big problem and didn’t take long to adjust, but I prefer the aperture ring.
 Initially, the lens didn’t feel right without it, but I’m now used to it after some use.